episerver/Foundation-spa-react/README.md

 * Foundation does not include any website, pages or catalogs in its initial state, so it is not possible to start a site until you have imported or created content.
 Go to URL http://_yourdomainname_/setup to import content.
 * Check that the site is actually running by navigating to http://_yourdomainname_/episerver/cms.

-## Modular set-up

-The Foundation project is set up to include all Episerver’s main products.
-Each product is set up as a project of its own inside the main project, so if you don’t want all products, you can simply remove their projects.

 ## Contributing
 As this is an open-source project, we encourage you to contribute to the source code and the documentation.
-See the [Contribution guidelines for this project](docs/CONTRIBUTING.md).

 ---